jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Can **Spellcaster** be turned off via cards or abilities like Nullifier?
 If so, would that turn off both ![](%%Might%%) (Might) **Spellcaster** and ![](%%Intellect%%) (Intellect) **Spellcaster** (for instance) or are each of those separate?

-A: Actually, **Spellcaster** is a separate power *type*, on the same level as Keyword Power, Super Power, or Level-Up
+A: Actually, **Spellcaster** is a separate power *type*, on the same level as Keyword Power, Super Power, or Level-Up power.
+So it cannot be negated by abilities that turn off any of those specific power types.

 # Spider-Gear
  This Equipment can only be equipped to a character with “Spider” in its name.